 - Store the sealed pouches in a cool, dark place

 Shelf Life: 5+ years

 One simple way to store large amounts of beans is to put them in food-grade buckets, jars, or recycled containers, such as plastic soda bottles.
 The problem with this is that there will be a lot of air in the containers and the oxygen will eventually cause the beans to go bad.

 A simple solution is to get oxygen absorbers and put them in the container with your beans.
-Oxygen absorbers are tiny packets which contain iron and absorb oxygen.
+Oxygen absorbers are tiny packets that contain iron and absorb oxygen.
 The reduced oxygen also means that any insect eggs in the beans cannot survive.

 In theory, beans could last indefinitely stored like this.
 However, most containers aren’t air-tight.
 Buckets will eventually lose their seal and oxygen will leak in (though buckets with gasket lids tend to do better).

 Read more about oxygen absorbers for long-term food storage.